cdapio/coopr/docs/docs/source/overview/design-goals.rst

 Highlights and Features
 =======================

-Cask Coopr was designed to simplify and unify the process of cluster provisioning across infrastructure systems, while still allowing the flexibility to individually specify cluster settings.
+Coopr was designed to simplify and unify the process of cluster provisioning across infrastructure systems, while still allowing the flexibility to individually specify cluster settings.